Bruno Cortez: Benfica (loan)

 São Paulo loaned Cortez to Portuguese Primeira Liga side Benfica for a year in July 2013.
 Arriving at the Portuguese side, he stated that playing in Europe was his opportunity to earn a spot back at the Brazilian squad and end his two-year absence.

 Falling out of favour at Jorge Jesus' squad, Cortez ended his loan spell on 11 January 2014 and returned to São Paulo.
 Cortez was reported stating "I'll be eternally thankful to the Portuguese club for everything that they did for me and to Jorge Jesus for the opportunity.
 It didn't work out due to things that happen in football, but I'm positive that I left with an open door."

 Criciúma (loan)

 São Paulo loaned Cortez again, this time to Criciúma in April 2014 for the duration of the 2014 season.

 Albirex Niigata (loan)

 On 20 January 2015, Cortez signed a two-year loan deal with Albirex Niigata.

 Grêmio

-After two years playing in Japan, Cortez came back to Brazil in 2017 and discusses his contractual rescission with São Paulo.
+After two years playing in Japan, Cortez came back to Brazil in 2017 and discussed his contractual rescission with São Paulo.
 At this moment, Cortez prioritize to play in his home country.
 He joined Grêmio shortly after cutting ties with São Paulo.